evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

     }
 ```

-Notice how `clientInput` was created on the `io` actor system, as it will invoke a blocking API.

-This is more or less the most complicated actor you'll see.

 You can now start your server with JBang!
 Add the following lines at the top of your file: